ngtcp2/ngtcp2/README.rst

 Because BoringSSL is an unversioned product, we only tested its particular revision.
 See Requirements section above.

+Note that GnuTLS has some issues regarding early data.
+GnuTLS client cannot send early data and GnuTLS server will crash when it receives 0RTT packet.

 Configuring Wireshark for QUIC
 ------------------------------